-The rate at which resistance mutations to a given antimicrobial drug occur may depend 51 on the bacterium that is targeted, the current resource availability or other environmental 52 conditions.
-Even within one host species and constant conditions, resistance mutation rates can 53 vary greatly by drug [22].
-This is unsurprising, as different mechanisms of action may be more 54 or less difficult for the bacteria to surmount or circumvent when sampling from the space of 55 possible mutations.
-The distribution of fitness effects of possible resistance mutants can also vary 56 greatly by type of drug used [23].
-In Mucobacterium tuberculosis, the infectious agent responsible 57 for the most deaths per year worldwide [24], there is an approximately 400-fold difference in 58 the mutation rate between two of the most commonly used first-line drugs, rifampicin and 59 ethambutol [25].
-That said, it is difficult to accurately compare estimated mutation rates for 60 different drugs.
-This is because the mutation rate may depend on the drug concentration used 61 (the higher the concentration, the fewer resistance mutations may be possible), and also because 62 the stress response to some drugs may elevate the mutation rate itself [26].
-To our knowledge, 63 there is no centralised database of mutation rate estimates, but some example values from 64 the literature for various drugs and species are provided in Table 1.
-Resistance mutation rates 65 being orders of magnitude apart could reasonably be expected to prove important when choosing 66 optimal dosing strategies.
-Intuitively, all else being equal, it is better to use drugs for which resistance mutations arise at a lower rate with lower mutation rates to minimise the probability of resistance developing.
+The rate at which resistance mutations to a given antimicrobial drug occur may depend on the bacterium that is targeted, the current resource availability or other environmental conditions.
+Even within one host species and constant conditions, resistance mutation rates can vary greatly by drug [22].
+This is unsurprising, as different mechanisms of action may be more or less difficult for the bacteria to surmount or circumvent when sampling from the space of possible mutations.
+The distribution of fitness effects of possible resistance mutants can also vary greatly by type of drug used [23].
+In Mycobacterium tuberculosis, the infectious agent responsible for the most deaths per year worldwide [24], there is an approximately 400fold difference in the mutation rate between two of the most commonly used first-line drugs, rifampicin and ethambutol [25].
+That said, it is difficult to accurately compare estimated mutation rates for different drugs.
+This is because the mutation rate may depend on the drug concentration used (the higher the concentration, the fewer resistance mutations may be possible), and also because the stress response to some drugs may elevate the mutation rate itself [26].
+To our knowledge, there is no centralised database of mutation rate estimates, but some example values from the literature for various drugs and species are provided in Table 1.
+Resistance mutation rates being orders of magnitude apart could reasonably be expected to prove important when choosing optimal dosing strategies.
+Intuitively, all else being equal, it is better to use drugs for which resistance mutations arise at a lower rate to minimise the probability of resistance developing.

-We formalise and interrogate this intuition under a variety of plausible assumptions, and develop theoretical predictions for how different resistance mutation rates should alter optimal dosing strategies.
+We formalise and interrogate this intuition under a variety of plausible assumptions, and 70 develop theoretical predictions for how different resistance mutation rates should alter optimal dosing strategies.
 We find that a quadrupling of the ratio of mutation rates leads to a doubling in the optimal drug dosing concentration ratios favouring the less evolvable drug.
-This power
+This power law relationship is qualitatively robust to relaxing various simplifying assumptions.